Expansions for the linear-elastic contribution to the self-interaction force of dislocation curves: Proof of Theorem

 Multiplying both sides of the third equation by $\tilde n_0^h = Q \tilde \tau_0^h$, we obtain

 Rewriting this in terms of $y_\pm$, we get

 which motivates the expression in \eqref{kaphxi}.

-Finally, we plug in the expansions above in the local term of \eqref{Fe:t:trld}.
+Finally, we substitute the expansions above in the local term of \eqref{Fe:t:trld}.
 While this needs no further motivation for most of the terms, we wish to treat the expansion of $\psi(\kappa_0) := \kappa_0 \log |\kappa_0|$ carefully.
 From the derivation of \eqref{kaph:expa} we obtain that

 for a constant $M > 0$ which is independent of $h$ and $\kappa_0$.
 If $|\kappa_0| \leq 2 M h$, then we observe that $\psi(\kappa_0) = O(h |\log h|)$ and $\psi(\kappa_0^h) = O(h |\log h|)$.
 If $|\kappa_0| \geq 2 M h$, then $M h \leq \kappa_0^h \leq C$, and thus we may apply Taylor's Theorem on $\psi$ at $\kappa_0^h$.
 This yields an $\kappa^* \in \overline{B(\kappa_0, Mh)}$ such that